rogerjdeangelis/utl_using_meta_data_add_column_average_height_to_each_table_in_a_sas_data_library/README.md

            %let rctxt=&syserrortext;
           ');

-          * if there is an error a window pops up and asks where you want to continue;
+          * if there is an error a window pops up and asks whether you want to continue or stop;
           * detail information about the error appears in the log;

           if symget('rc_code') ne '0' then do;